The Clock (1945 film): The clocks

 In the film, the titular timepiece is located at the Hotel Astor, Times Square, which was once located at 1515 Broadway.
 Built in the Beaux Arts style in 1904, the Astor was demolished in 1967 and replaced by One Astor Plaza, a tall office-tower structure.

 When Joe and Alice are accidentally separated, they find each other again at Pennsylvania Station near the information desk.
 Another clock is depicted hanging there, closely resembling the one prominently displayed in Grand Central Terminal.

 Reception

 Released on May 25, 1945, The Clock made a respectable profit but it was not as successful as Meet Me in St. Louis, released the previous year.
 The movie was well received by critics who favorably noted Garland's transformation into a mature actress.

 The New York Times; "A tender and refreshingly simple romantic drama.
 The atmosphere of the big town has seldom been conveyed more realistically upon the screen [-] the kind of picture that leaves one with a warm feeling toward his fellow man, especially towards the young folks who today are trying to crowd a lifetime of happiness into a few fleeting hours."

 The New York Daily News; "The sweetest, most tender comedy-drama yet produced about a soldier and a girl.
 Judy Garland and Robert Walker are perfectly cast as the modest, sincere girl and the shy, sincere boy."
-Garland did not sing in the movie; it would be 16 years before she would make another non-musical dramatic film, with Judgment at Nuremberg (1961).

-The film was nominated for the American Film Institute's 2002 list AFI's 100 Years...100 Passions.